 Management responsibility

-The following requirements are additional to those of ISO 9001, Clause 5:
+The following requirements are additional to those of ISO 9001:2015, Clauses 5, 6, 7.4 and 9.3:

-The top management shall establish a mechanism to ensure that there is at least one person appointed to deputize when necessary for the management representative in matters relating to the scope of work covered by the IECEx Certificate of Conformity for the Service Facility.
+The top management shall establish a mechanism to ensure that there is at least one person appointed to deputize when necessary for the responsible person in matters relating to the scope of work covered by the IECEx Certificate of Conformity for the Service Facility.

-The responsibilities and authorities of the management representative and any deputies shall be documented.
-The ExCB shall be notified of any changes to the personnel appointed as the Responsible Person, according to IEC 60079-14 and IEC 60079-17.
+The responsibilities and authorities of the responsible person and any deputies shall be documented.
+The ExCB shall be notified of any changes to the personnel appointed as competent according to IEC 60079-14 and IEC 60079-17.

-Note: The term Management Representative in ISO 9001 is equivalent to the term Responsible Person in IEC 60079-14 and IEC 60079-17

 Resource management

-The following requirements are additional to those of ISO 9001, Clause 6:
+The following requirements are additional to those of ISO 9001:2015, Clauses 7.1.1 through 7.1.4, 7.1.6, 7.2 and 7.3:

-The organization shall provide for training of all personnel performing activities affecting the inspection and maintenance process.
+The Service Facility shall provide for training of all personnel performing activities affecting the inspection and maintenance process.
 Competent persons performing assigned tasks shall be qualified on the basis of appropriate education, training and/or experience, as defined in IEC 60079-14 and IEC 60079-17.
 Appropriate training records shall be maintained.

-Competent persons, including responsible persons and operatives, shall maintain their competence with ExCBs required to verify the currency of the competence of competent persons as part of the on-going surveillance of the service facility.
+Competent personsshall maintain their competence with ExCBs required to verify the currency of the competence of competent persons as part of the on-going surveillance of the service facility.

 The Service Facility shall establish and maintain a Competence Management System that includes the evaluation of personnel for compliance with the requirements of IEC 60079-14 and IEC 60079-17 for Responsible Persons and Operatives.
 The Competence Management System shall cover the scope of work undertaken by the Service Facility and geographic application relating to sites.